reedlevinson/home/knowledge/units/all.md

 <!-- UNIT scp -->

-# Optional: Copying files to and from plank <a name=unit-scp>
+# Optional: Copying files to and from plink <a name=unit-scp>

-This unit is a quick tutorial in how to copy files to and from plank.
+This unit is a quick tutorial in how to copy files to and from plink.

 **[:arrow_forward: Video](https://dartmouth.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=6819c17e-d2bd-491e-b6f7-acfb01694f84)**

 ## scp - Secure copy

-The `plank` server and other Thayer Linux servers all share the same filesystem - so you can log into any of them, and you'll see the same home directory.
+The `plink` server and other Thayer Linux servers all share the same filesystem - so you can log into any of them, and you'll see the same home directory.

-But what if you have a file on your laptop and want to copy it to `plank` -- or vice versa?
+But what if you have a file on your laptop and want to copy it to `plink` -- or vice versa?
 The simplest approach is the `scp` (secure copy) command, which should be available at the shell on any MacOS or Linux laptop (maybe Windows too?).

 The `scp` command's most common usage is as follows: